-The primary mission of the ATN is to conduct both independent and collaborative research that explores promising behavioral, microbicidal, prophylactic, therapeutic, and vaccine modalities in HIV-infected and at-risk adolescents, ages 12 years through 24 years, with or at risk for HIV.
-ATN activities encompass the full spectrum of research needs for youth, from primary prevention—including HIV preventive vaccine, microbicide, and pre-exposure prophylaxis trials—for HIV at-risk youth in the community to secondary and tertiary prevention with clinical management of HIV infection among youth along the entire HIV care continuum.
+ATN’s primary mission is to conduct both independent and collaborative research that explores promising behavioral, microbicidal, prophylactic, therapeutic, and vaccine modalities in HIV-infected and at-risk adolescents, ages 12 years through 24 years, with or at risk for HIV.
+ATN activities encompass the full spectrum of research needs for youth, from primary prevention—including HIV preventive vaccine, microbicide, and pre-exposure prophylaxis trials—for HIV at-risk youth in the community, to secondary and tertiary prevention with clinical management of HIV infection among youth along the entire HIV care continuum.
 Secondary and tertiary prevention research investigates novel treatment strategies and regimens, drug adherence, risk reduction interventions, and linkage and engagement to care strategies that can lead to optimal antiretroviral therapy initiation and virologic suppression outcomes.

 ATN is the only domestic, multicenter research network devoted to the health and well-being of HIV-infected and at-risk adolescents and young adults with or at risk for HIV.
 The network was started by the Maternal and Pediatric Infectious Disease Branch (MPIDB) in 2001 through a cooperative agreement mechanism.
 Other NIH institutes, including the National Institute on Drug Abuse, National Institute of Mental Health, and National Institute on Minority Health and Health Disparities, co-fund ATN.
-The first, a second, and third funding cycles ended in February 2006, 2011, and 2016, respectively; ATN was re-competed in 2016 and was funded for a fourth five-year period.
+The first, second, and third funding cycles ended in February 2006, 2011, and 2016, respectively; ATN was re-competed in 2016 and was funded for a fourth 5-year period.
 It has extensive experience in recruiting and retaining understudied youth populations in the United States.
-From 2003 to 2013, the network had over 26,000 enrollments among 88 ATN studies, with enrollment and retention rates among completed studies over 90%.
+From 2003 to 2013, the network had more than 26,000 enrollments among 88 ATN studies, with enrollment and retention rates among completed studies more than 90%.
 Among 32 studies with completed analyses, there have been 134 manuscripts published with 18 more in review, and 112 abstracts presented, with 8 more in review.
 Additionally, ATN has successfully forged collaborations with the Centers for Disease Control and Prevention (CDC); Health Resources and Services Adminsitration (HRSA); AIDS Clinical Trial Group; HIV Vaccine Trials Network; International Maternal, Pediatric, Adolescent AIDS Clinical Trials (IMPAACT) Network; and Microbicide Trials Network, as evidenced by 12 co-endorsed collaborating protocols.